modehnal/modehnal.github.io/README.md

     ```

-    *This section is no longer valid.
+    *The following section is no longer valid.
 José found an issue that caused the gnome-ponytail-daemon to hang.
-Issue was fixed but kept here for visibility.
-(Requires merged changes - currently in forked location)*
+Issue was fixed but kept here for visibility.*

     3. There is also possibility that the running daemon is faulty (happened to me while testing this article).
 When you kill the running daemon a new one will start, and it will once again work.
     ```sh